 While California finally returned to pre-recession job numbers at the end of 2014, enough jobs have yet to be created to keep up with the intervening population increase of working-age individuals.

-It will take until about 2019 to reach the percentage of California’s population employed in 2007, since we will experience a nearly 10% population increase from 2007 through 2016.
+It will take until about 2019 to reach the percentage of California’s population employed in 2007, since we experienced a nearly 10% population increase from 2007 through 2016.
 This factor will be to the single family residence (SFR) builders’ delight.

 Apart from the effects of various economic factors, the evolving societal mores of the younger generation (Generation Y (Gen Y)) show an increasing tendency towards renting, rather than owning, one’s shelter.